pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "NotificationChannelSourceSettingsUrgencyTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NotificationChannelSourceSettingsUrgencyIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class NotificationChannelSourceSettingsUrgencyTableValue extends EnumTableValue {
+export class NotificationChannelSourceSettingsUrgencyIdTableValue extends EnumTableValue {
     constructor();
 }